kernelci/kernelci-project/kernelci.org/content/en/org/tsc/_index.md

-With the exception of the Infra Committee representative the term of the current members lasts for an year, finishing at October 31th, 2026.
+With the exception of the Infra Committee representative the term of the current members lasts for a year, finishing at October 31st, 2026.

+The Technical Charter as amended in July 2026 sets the TSC at three voting members determined by election plus the Infrastructure Lead.
+The members listed above hold their seats until the end of the current term; the reduced composition takes effect from the next election.

 ## Communication